hoangnhancs/TechStoreClient/README.md

-# E-Commerce Store
+# E-Commerce Store 🛒

-E-Commerce Store is a full-stack web application built with ASP.NET Core + ReactJS, service-oriented e-commerce platform with a clean, maintainable codebase and modern tech stack.
+An e-commerce website built with *React + Vite* (frontend) and *ASP.NET Core* (backend), following the Clean Architecture approach.
+This project aims to simulate a real-world e-commerce system, showcasing a complete feature set including authentication, admin dashboard, order management, and more.

 **[Live Demo](https://server-proud-fire-4566.fly.dev)**